-The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the senior managers, the annual opinion from the Head of Audit Cotswolds and comments made by the external auditors and other review agencies and inspectorates.
+The authority has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
+The review of effectiveness is informed by the work of the senior managers, the annual opinion from the Head of Internal Audit, the officer Corporate Governance Groups and comments made by the external auditors, other review agencies and inspectorates.

-The Council's process for maintaining and reviewing the effectiveness of the governance framework has included the following:
+The authority's process for maintaining and reviewing the effectiveness of the governance framework has included the following:

-Senior managers complete Annual Assurance Certificates at the end of the financial year.
+Executive Directors and Service Managers complete an Annual Assurance Statement at the end of each financial year.
 These governance declarations provide appropriate management assurance that key elements of the system of internal control are in place and are working effectively and help to identify areas for improvement.